Tax-free cash protection on transfer - some common questions

 If tax-free cash is protected on transfer, will the same happen if they transfer again?

 Yes, if the block transfer conditions are met each time.
-If it is a wind-up transfer, tax-free cash protection will be maintained if all three conditions continued to be met (please see below).
+If it is a wind-up transfer, tax-free cash protection is maintained if all three conditions continued to be met (please see below).
 This means an individual could effectively transfer from Section 32 to Section 32 and continue to have protected tax-free cash indefinitely.

 No, it would have to be to a Section 32.

 Yes, it would as long as both plans are part of the same scheme.
 Stakeholder and personal pension plans are usually separate schemes however, so if one was going to a stakeholder scheme and another to a personal pension plan with the same provider, this wouldn't satisfy the block transfer rules.